sm4rtw4v3t3ch/WAVEO/README.md

-# Wave
+# WAVEO

-Wave  is a modern  player for Android TV, Fire TV, and Android mobile devices.
+WAVEO  is a modern  player for Android TV, Fire TV, and Android mobile devices.
 It is designed for users who want a fast, polished, and highly customizable experience for live TV, movies, and series using their own playlists.

-> Wave is a player only.
+> WAVEO is a player only.
 It does **not** provide channels, playlists, or content subscriptions.
 Users must import their own legal content.
 You can find legal playlists in this repo : https://github.com/iptv-org/iptv#legal

 ## Available Versions

-- Fire TV / TV APK releases: [GitHub Releases](https://github.com/sm4rtw4v3t3ch/WAVE-IPTV/releases)
+- Fire TV / TV APK releases: [GitHub Releases](https://github.com/sm4rtw4v3t3ch/WAVEO/releases)

 ## Main Features